Racopokemon/ImageSort/README.md

   * ~~Scroll also works on it~~
   * ~~Filename below the progress bar?~~
   * Mouse drag allows searching
+* HEIC file support
+  * Never heard of this before, container format that iPhones produce.
+  * Either support them (this would finally require me to rewrite the ImageView) or make a functionality to autoextract the .jpg image before launching.
 * Menu bar
   * only visible in window mode
   * can rename folders (1, 2, 3, a, b, c) and change quantity of copy and move options